AndrewsOR/MugMatch/README.md

 In the course of writing this program, I discovered that about one third of my photos were duplicates, with an average of three copies per duplicate.

-The current defalt selection is to keep the photo in the smallest album, with the smallest filename if there's a tie.
+The current default selection is to keep the photo in the smallest album, with the smallest filename if there's a tie.

 ### How to use it